MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 :::image type="content" source="media/edge-ie-mode-faq/edge--ie-mode-logo.png" alt-text="IE logo on Microsoft Edge menu bar."

-If, during the SSO authentication process, we see the "e", but it disappears after a redirect, this further points to a missing neutral site.
+If, during the SSO authentication process, we see the "e", but it disappears after a redirect, this points to a missing neutral site.
 After Microsoft Edge drops into IE mode, we need to stay there to maintain session and cookie information.
 If the URL shows up in the address bar long enough to identify it, add it to the IE mode site list as a neutral site using the steps described in [Configure neutral sites](/deployedge/edge-ie-mode-sitelist#configure-neutral-sites).

 Often, the redirect cycle happens so quickly that it’s difficult to identify the missing neutral sites.
 To help with this analysis, we use a tool that’s built into the Chromium engine: **net-export**.